WHAT IS GLAUCOMA

 When you choose your physician, they are usually the available eye specialists in your area.
 If you are already comfortable with your existing eye doctor, stay on.
 But if glaucoma is in the latter stages, you might have to seek recommendations for a glaucoma subspecialist.
 You might even need a team of medical and emotional support professionals and groups who will work with your main doctor.
 They could be low vision rehabilitation specialists, community support groups, and even your closest friends and family members.

-LIVING WITH GLAUCOMA
+LIFE WITH GLAUCOMA